 The PVGP races vintage cars through the actual city streets of Schenley Park that are mostly European sports cars from the fifties and sixties – see entry list from last year.
 This circuit is considered by many drivers to be the most challenging race course worldwide.
-With 22 turns, 11 elevation changes, approximately 100 telephone poles, an expanse of stone wall and numerous manhole covers, it’s no wonder the 2.33-mile circuit tests driving skills and entertains crowds.
+With 22 turns, 11 elevation changes, telephone poles, curbs, stone wall and numerous manhole covers, it’s no wonder the 2.33-mile circuit tests driving skills and entertains crowds.
 There are practice/warm-up sessions each morning.
 Qualifying races take place on Saturday with the Featured Races on Sunday.
 Both afternoons feature exciting racing as groups are separated by engine size and year of manufacture.
 There is little difference to spectators between Saturday and Sunday’s track action, as 150 sports cars will compete.
 Race Schedule

 The Pittsburgh Vintage Grand Prix was established in 1983 as a charity event and always will be.
-In order to continue making a significant donation to our charity partners, we are now requiring a $5 donation from spectators that walk into the Race Weekend in Schenley Park.
-Anybody entering in a vehicle as a car show participant or as a sponsor/vendor will be given a wristband for the weekend at no cost.
+In order to continue making a significant donation to our charity partners, we humbly request a $10/weekend donation from spectators that walk into the Race Weekend in Schenley Park.
+Anybody entering in a vehicle as a car show participant or as a sponsor/vendor will be given a wristband for the weekend as part of their package.

 Car Show participants can enter the show grounds each day beginning at 9:30 am.
-There is so much that happens on the Race Weekend in Schenley Park that we can’t fit it all on one page – so here are some quick links to individual events that occur over the weekend.
+There is so much that happens on the Race Weekend in Schenley Park that we can’t fit it all on one page – so here are some quick links to shows and events.